-Machine learning models are nowadays widely deployed even in sensitive domains such as lending or hiring.
-For example, financial institutions use these models to determine whether someone should receive a loan.
-Given the major impact that such decisions can have on people's lives, a plethora of recent work in responsible machine learning aims to make these models fair~\citep{BerkHJKR18, BarocasHN19, ZafarVGG17, HardtPS16}, transparent~\citep{LakkarajuBL16, Rudin19}, and explainable~\citep{RibeiroSG16, LundbergL17, SmilkovTKVW17}.
-A notable line of work along this direction called \emph{algorithmic recourse}~\citep{WachterMR18, UstunSL19,KarimiBBV20}, provides each individual who was given an undesirable label (e.g., one whose loan request was denied) with a minimum cost improvement suggestion to achieve the desired label.
+Machine learning models are deployed even in sensitive domains such as lending or hiring, e.g., financial institutions use these models to determine whether someone should receive a loan.
+Given the major impact of these decisions on people's lives, a plethora of work in responsible machine learning aims to make these models fair~\citep{BerkHJKR18, BarocasHN19, HardtPS16, ZafarVGG17}, transparent~\citep{LakkarajuBL16, Rudin19}, and explainable~\citep{RibeiroSG16, LundbergL17, SmilkovTKVW17}.
+A notable line of work along this direction, called \emph{algorithmic recourse}~\citep{WachterMR18, UstunSL19}, provides each individual who received an undesirable label (e.g., one whose loan request was denied) with a minimum-cost improvement to achieve the desired label.

-One important weakness of much of the work on algorithmic recourse is the assumption that models are fixed and do not change~\citep{WachterMR18,UstunSL19}.
-In practice, many models are periodically updated to reflect the changes in data distribution or the environment, which can cause the recourse to become invalid, i.e., following it may not lead to a desirable outcome~\citep{Dominguez-OlmedoKS22}.
-To alleviate this problem,~\citet{UpadhyayJL21} proposed a recourse framework that is \emph{robust} to adversarial changes to the model parameters and provided an algorithm called ROAR to compute robust recourses.
-Subsequently,~\citet{NguyenBN+22} proposed another algorithm (RBR for short) to improve ROAR's performance for non-linear models.
-While both of these works computer recourses less sensitive to adversarial model changes, this comes at the price of higher cost.
+An important weakness of much of the work on algorithmic recourse is the assumption that models are fixed and do not change.
+In practice, models are periodically updated to reflect changes in data or environment, causing a recourse to become invalid, i.e., following it may not yield a desirable outcome~\citep{Dominguez-OlmedoKS22}.
+To alleviate this problem,~\citet{UpadhyayJL21} proposed a framework that is \emph{robust} to adversarial model changes and provided an algorithm, ROAR, to compute robust recourses.
+However, guaranteeing robustness in such a setting leads to significantly increased cost~\citep{PawelczykDHKL23}.